sartaj05/chat-with-docs-image/README.md

         },
         {
             "feature": "Streamlit Interface",
-            "description": "The application uses Streamlit for a user-friendly, web-based interface that allows users to upload documents, select summary lengths, and view results in an interactive manner."
+            "description": "The application uses Streamlit for a user-friendly, web-based interface that allows users to upload documents, select summary lengths, and view results in an interactive manner.
+Users can also select whether they want the summarization to be based on PDF or image documents."
+        },
+        {
+            "feature": "Summary PDF Generation",
+            "description": "Once the summary is generated, the app automatically creates a PDF of the summary.
+Users can download this PDF summary directly from the Streamlit interface."
         }
     ],
     "installation": {